bgonp/msg.dw2e/README.md

 - Password requisites with a regex for security reasons.
 - Name of users and chats requisites with a regex.
 - E-mail conditions with a regex to, for example, limit registration to a certain domain.
-- Colors of the app (main color, background and borders color).
+- Colors of the app (main and auxiliary colors).
-- Max file size of avatars and messages attachments
+- Max file size of avatars and messages attachments.
 - Enable e-mail confirmation at register and set e-mail credentials.

 ## Usage